rcliao/sql-unit-test/README.md

 - [x] Define setup and teardown life cycle
 - [ ] Add web interface for ease of distribution
 - [ ] Add other SQL driver implementations
+- [ ] Use UUID (or some other random string) for database name for parallel testings